clydeshaffer/GameTankEmulator/README.md

 ## Build Instructions:

+The GameTankEmulator is compiled with [GCC, the GNU Compiler Collection](https://gcc.gnu.org).
+Please make sure GCC is available on your system.

 This project includes some dependencies via [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 To ensure these dependencies are available, either clone with `--recurse-submodules` or run the following commands after cloning:

 ```sh